thesquaredev/website-staging/src/pages/home/1-banner.md

 ---

 We use [machine&nbsp;learning](/solutions/machine-learning) and [knowledge&nbsp;graphs](/solutions/knowledge-graphs)
-with [open&nbsp;banking](/solutions/open-banking-api), so that banks lenders and fintechs can offer better [scoring](/solutions/credit-scoring) and [lending](/solutions/lending) services to consumers and SMEs.
+with [open&nbsp;banking](/solutions/open-banking-api), so that banks, lenders and fintechs can offer better [scoring](/solutions/credit-scoring) and [lending](/solutions/lending) services to consumers and SMEs.